Ayman-Al-Khatib/bio-medika-mobile/README.md

 [![connectivity_plus](https://img.shields.io/badge/connectivity__plus-%5E6.0.5-FF5722?)](https://pub.dev/packages/connectivity_plus)

-# **Bio Medika** 💊
+# **Bio Medika**

-**Bio Medika** is a sophisticated mobile application 📱 designed specifically for pharmacy owners 💊 to streamline the process of purchasing medicines from drug warehouses.
-The app facilitates an efficient, secure, and user-friendly experience, focusing on optimizing the procurement and management of pharmaceutical products.
+**Bio Medika** is a sophisticated mobile application designed specifically for pharmacy owners to streamline the process of purchasing medicines from drug warehouses.
+The app provides an efficient, secure, and user-friendly experience, focusing on optimizing the procurement and management of pharmaceutical products.

-With **Bio Medika**, pharmacy owners can seamlessly browse a comprehensive catalog of medicines 📚, access real-time inventory updates 🔄, and benefit from exclusive offers and discounts 🎁.
-The application is built to enhance the ordering process, providing features that ensure efficient transaction management 💼 and timely updates ⏰.
+With **Bio Medika**, pharmacy owners can seamlessly browse a comprehensive catalog of medicines, access real-time inventory updates, and benefit from exclusive offers and discounts.
+The application is built to enhance the ordering process, providing features that ensure efficient transaction management and timely updates.

 **Bio Medika** offers an array of specialized features to support pharmacy owners in their procurement needs.
-From managing orders to accessing promotional offers, the application is designed to improve operational efficiency and user satisfaction ⭐.
+From managing orders to accessing promotional offers, the application is designed to improve operational efficiency and user satisfaction.

-## Main Sections 🚀
+## Main Sections

-- **Secure Access System** 🔑
+- **Secure Access System**
-  *Provides pharmacy owners with a secure login and account management system.
-Includes features for password recovery via email verification to ensure secure access.*
+  Provides pharmacy owners with a secure login and account management system.
+Includes features for password recovery via email verification to ensure secure access.

-- **Profile Management** 📝
+- **Profile Management**
-  *Allows users to create and update their profiles with detailed information such as pharmacy name, contact details, and location.*
+  Allows users to create and update their profiles with detailed information such as pharmacy name, contact details, and location.

-- **Medicine Search and Categorization** 🔍💊
+- **Medicine Search and Categorization**
-  *Enables users to search for and browse medicines by categories, such as heart medications, blood pressure drugs, and more.*
+  Enables users to search for and browse medicines by categories, such as heart medications, blood pressure drugs, and more.

-- **Order Management** 📦
+- **Order Management**
-  *Facilitates the placement and tracking of orders from drug warehouses, including modifications to quantities and real-time order status updates.*
+  Facilitates the placement and tracking of orders from drug warehouses, including modifications to quantities and real-time order status updates.

-- **Discount and Expiry Tracking** 🕒💥
+- **Discount and Expiry Tracking**
-  *Displays and manages discounts on medicines approaching their expiration date, with varying discount rates based on shelf life.*
+  Displays and manages discounts on medicines approaching their expiration date, with varying discount rates based on shelf life.

-- **Notification System** 🔔
+- **Notification System**
-  *Sends timely updates on order status, special offers, and other critical information, with color-coded notifications for different alert types.*
+  Sends timely updates on order status, special offers, and other critical information, with color-coded notifications for different alert types.

-- **Favorites List** ⭐
+- **Favorites List**
-  *Enables users to save frequently ordered medicines for quick access and reordering.*
+  Enables users to save frequently ordered medicines for quick access and reordering.

-- **Advanced Search Filters** 🎯
+- **Advanced Search Filters**
-  *Offers extensive filtering and sorting options to refine searches by categories, discounts, and expiration dates.*
+  Offers extensive filtering and sorting options to refine searches by categories, discounts, and expiration dates.

-- **Promotions and Offers** 🎁
+- **Promotions and Offers**
-  *Provides access to special promotions and discounts on medicines, offering cost-saving opportunities.*
+  Provides access to special promotions and discounts on medicines, offering cost-saving opportunities.

-- **Multi-language Support** 🌐
+- **Multi-language Support**
-  *Allows users to switch between languages to enhance accessibility and accommodate diverse user preferences.*
+  Allows users to switch between languages to enhance accessibility and accommodate diverse user preferences.

-## Noteworthy Features 🌟
+## Noteworthy Features

-- **Order Tracking System** 📦
+- **Order Tracking System**
-  *Detailed tracking of medicine orders, including updates on delivery, cancellation, or pending status, with visibility into final prices and discounts.*
+  Detailed tracking of medicine orders, including updates on delivery, cancellation, or pending status, with visibility into final prices and discounts.

-- **Efficient Search and Filtering** 🔍
+- **Efficient Search and Filtering**
-  *Advanced search capabilities and filtering options for locating medicines based on specific categories, discounts, and expiration details.*
+  Advanced search capabilities and filtering options for locating medicines based on specific categories, discounts, and expiration details.

-- **Profile and Account Management** 📝
+- **Profile and Account Management**
-  *Manage personal profiles, including updates to personal details, profile pictures, and account settings, with access to order and notification histories.*
+  Manage personal profiles, including updates to personal details, profile pictures, and account settings, with access to order and notification histories.

-- **Password Management** 🔐
+- **Password Management**
-  *Recover lost passwords and update account credentials securely through the application.*
+  Recover lost passwords and update account credentials securely through the application.

-- **Onboarding and Splash Screen** 🌟
+- **Onboarding and Splash Screen**
-  *An engaging splash screen introduces users to the application, followed by an onboarding process highlighting key features and benefits.*
+  An engaging splash screen introduces users to the application, followed by an onboarding process highlighting key features and benefits.

-- **Shopping Basket and Order Processing** 🛒
+- **Shopping Basket and Order Processing**
-  *Manage multiple items in a shopping basket, adjust quantities, and place orders with drug warehouses efficiently.*
+  Manage multiple items in a shopping basket, adjust quantities, and place orders with drug warehouses efficiently.

-# Screenshots 📸
+## Screenshots

-Explore the intuitive and user-friendly design of the **Bio Medika** app through these mockups. 🖼️ See how the streamlined interface facilitates easy navigation 🧭 and efficient management of medicine orders 💊.
+Explore the intuitive and user-friendly design of the **Bio Medika** app through these mockups.
+See how the streamlined interface facilitates easy navigation and efficient management of medicine orders.

 <div style="text-align: center;">
   <div style="margin: 0; padding: 0;">